 After the entire process of singling out the best for the job, you will be discussing the project specifics, your expectations and deadlines, and negotiating rates.
 All these shouldn’t be difficult since the developers you have chosen managed to pass everything from the first interview to the sample project.
 Your new team of developers can start working on the job from there.

 It’s recommended that you use an app to track the developer’s progress as well as the time they have consumed working on the project.
-An excellent tool for this is Hubstaff.
-Hubstaff is an online timesheet tool with automated payments that lets you easily see how long your team has been working.
+Hubstaff is an online timesheet tool with automated payments that lets you easily see how long your dev team has been working.
 It also has activity monitoring, app and URL tracking, and screenshot capturing features so you know how far along in the project your team is without having to constantly check in.

 Once your developer has tracked their time to the right project, you can automatically send payments on a weekly or monthly basis.
 It’s one less thing to manage.